Countries turn to rapid antigen tests to contain second wave of COVID-19

 The various hitches highlight a conundrum for governments: how to get people back to work while tracing the virus within the population quickly - without running out of supplies.

+Siemens Healthineers, which on Wednesday announced the launch of a rapid antigen test kit in Europe that can deliver a result in 15 minutes, said the volumes of such diagnostic tests being circulated globally now are “at the limits” of what manufacturers can supply.

+Rivals including Abbott Laboratories and Becton Dickinson also offer numerous COVID-19 diagnostic tests, with more and more companies jumping in.

-Swiss diagnostics maker Roche, announced plans on Tuesday to launch a new antigen test by the end of the year that can be processed on lab machines at up to 300 tests per hour, not counting collection time.
+Swiss diagnostics maker Roche, announced plans on Tuesday to launch a new antigen test by the end of the year.
+Its fully automated systems can provide a test result in 18 minutes and a single lab machine can process 300 tests an hour.

-Rivals including Siemens Healthineers, Abbott Laboratories and Becton Dickinson also offer numerous COVID-19 diagnostic tests.

 Roche said the test could be deployed in places such as nursing homes or hospitals, where speedy results could thwart a potentially lethal outbreak.